 - Heat your oven to 200C fan.
 Place the potatoes in a large pot and cover with tap water.
 Add the sodium bicarbonate and bring to a simmer.
 Simmer for about 15 minutes until a small, sharp knife can be inserted and withdrawn easily.
 Drain the potatoes and allow to stand for about 5 minutes to steam dry.

-- Place a sheet of baking paper into a roasting tray and add about ¼ cup of olive oil onto the baking paper.
+- Place a sheet of baking paper into a roasting tray and add about ¼ cup of oil (olive oil, ghee, duck fat or vegetable oil) onto the baking paper.
 Place some of the potatoes on top and with a cooking weight or the bottom of a small saucepan, squash the potatoes to about 2cm thick.
 You can put a piece of baking paper between the base of the saucepan and the potatoes while you squash them if you want to keep the base of the saucepan clean.
 Repeat the process with more potatoes until the roasting tray is full in a single layer.
-Season with a little salt and drizzle with a little extra oil.
+Season with a little salt and drizzle with a little more oil.
 Repeat for a second tray of potatoes.

 - Place into the oven.
 If one tray has more potatoes than the other, put that one on top.
 Roast for about 40 minutes until the potatoes are browned and crisp and look like they do in the photo.
 Depending on your oven one tray may take longer than another.
 Just remove each tray when it’s done.

 - To serve, tip one tray of potatoes onto the other and then place the whole sheet of baking paper into a serving bowl.
 Season with extra salt and trim away the excess baking paper.
 Serve, and wait for your guests to say “Those are extremely good roast potatoes.”